Understanding Present Values

 History

 The roots of QDRO Group, the nation’s most experienced firm focused on dividing retirement assets in divorce, go back over three decades.
-Its status as the nation’s thought leader in the field stems from over 105,000 QDROs, 60,000 present values, 1,700 courtroom testimonies and eight leading legal/actuarial texts including Dividing Pensions in Divorce: Negotiating and Drafting Safe Settlements with QDROs and Present Values, Third Edition and Value of Pensions in Divorce, Fifth Edition both Wolters Kluwer Law &Business publications updated yearly.
+Its status as the nation’s thought leader in the field stems from over 105,000 QDROs, 60,000 present values, 1,700 courtroom testimonies and eight leading legal/actuarial texts including Dividing Pensions in Divorce: Negotiating and Drafting Safe Settlements with QDROs and Present Values, Third Edition (updated yearly), and Value of Pensions in Divorce, Fifth Edition both Wolters Kluwer Law & Business publications.

 QDRO Group got its start in 1985, coincidentally the year that the Retirement Equity Act (REA) which created QDROs went into effect, when David Kelley started preparing present values under the name Pension Evaluators.
 At that time actuarial lump sum values for pensions were in their infancy, and the legal system was not quite ready to accept actuarial present values in divorce settlements or order the division of retirement benefits with QDROs.

 In 1996 Mr. Kelley was joined by ERISA attorney, Gary Shulman, author of the Qualified Domestic Relations Order Handbook, in a partnership called Kelley Shulman & Co., LLC which eventually became QDRO Consultants Co., LLC.
 The company added a new line of business, offering administrative review of QDROs for plan administrators.
 As that portion of the company grew, it created conflicts of interest that prevented the drafting of QDROs for corporate clients.
 It was these conflicts that sparked the spin-off of our attorney services into a separate company known as QDRO Group.
 This change became effective January 1, 2018 and has enabled us to continue to offer complete valuation and division services to domestic relations attorneys.
-Today, we still use the name Pension Evaluators on our present value reports as a reminder of our extensive experience over three decades in the industry.
 We certainly look a lot different than when things started in 1985, but our commitment to help you best represent your clients with safe retirement divisions has never changed.

 Objectivity

-Pension Evaluators attempts to provide unbiased, objective present value reports based on consistent, well-tested actuarial assumptions and methods.
-The proof of its objectivity is the vast majority of reports prepared by Pension Evaluators are stipulated to by the parties involved.
-It is also commonplace for Pension Evaluators to be called to court as an expert witness for both sides.
+QDRO Group attempts to provide unbiased, objective present value reports based on consistent, well-tested actuarial assumptions and methods.
+The proof of its objectivity is the vast majority of reports prepared by QDRO Group are stipulated to by the parties involved.
+It is also commonplace for QDRO Group to be called to court as an expert witness for both sides.

-Pension Evaluators does not argue points of law.
+QDRO Group does not argue points of law.
 Instead, it prepares present value reports based on the generally accepted PBGC methodology.
 It is important to remember that present values are dependent on the assumptions used.
 Attorneys may request specific dates or other items based on the circumstances of a given case which may impact the final values.
 However, our reports will clearly state what assumptions were used.
-Pension Evaluators will only testify how the numbers were calculated, not to the correctness of the unique assumption.
+QDRO Group will only testify how the numbers were calculated, not to the correctness of the unique assumption.

 Ready to get started?